Dobin am See: History

-The community of Dobin am See has existed since June 14, 2004, arising from a merger of the former communities Retgendorf and Rubow.
-The name Dobin stems from the name of a castle which the Obotrite prince Niklot had constructed between the Schwerin Lake and the Döpe around 1160.
-Niklot destroyed his own castle during the Wendish Crusade, a campaign during the Northern Crusades, while resisting conquest by the Saxon duke Henry the Lion.
-Most villages associated with Dobin were founded during the 13th century.
+While the municipality of Dobin am See has only existed since 14 June 2004, being a merger of the former municipalities of Retgendorf and Rubow, the name Dobin stems from that of a castle which the Obotrite prince Niklot had constructed between the Schwerin Lake and the Döpe around 1160.
+The castle was a notable sight during the Wendish Crusade, with the Siege of Dobin taking place at this location.

+Most villages located within the municipality were founded during the 13th century.
 From the 15th century to the 18th century, the villages of Alt Schlagsdorf, Buchholz, Flessenow, Neu Schlagsdorf, Retgendorf and Rubow belonged to the von Sperling family.
 Up until World War II, the area was part of the Grand Duchy of Mecklenburg-Schwerin.
-After 1945, it passed to the state of Mecklenburg, then to the GDR region of Schwerin.
+After 1945, it passed to the state of Mecklenburg and then to the East German Bezirk Schwerin, finally coming to the modern state of Mecklenburg-Vorpommern in 1990 with German reunification.

 Geography

 Dobin am See lies on the northeastern shore of Schwerin Lake amid a hilly terminal moraine landscape.